The full text of the initiative is below, or you can download a copy:

 (4) Special Funds Proposals

-The Citywide Committee makes recommendations to the Congress of Directors regarding the use of special funds for their agency/department.
-The Congress of Directors receives all such proposals from the Citywide Committees and synthesizes them into a package to be voted on at the yearly City Budget Vote.
-See Section 822.
+The Citywide Committee may make recommendations to the Congress of Directors regarding the use of special funds for their agency/department.
+The Congress of Directors receives all such proposals from the Citywide Committees and shall select from and synthesize them into a package to be voted on at the yearly City Budget Vote according to Section 822(4)(b).

 Section 821.
 Neighborhood Assemblies

-Neighborhood Assembly boundaries will be based on the NCPC areas as of June 2013.
-Each NCPC area will initially be subdivided into Neighborhood Assembly Areas of 2,500-5,000 people.
-The subdivision boundaries will be determined by Neighborhood Launch Assemblies in each NCPC area (see above).
+Neighborhood Assembly boundaries shall be based on the Census Tract areas as of April 2020.
+Each Census Tract area will initially be subdivided into Neighborhood Assembly Areas of approximately 2,500-5,000 people.
+The subdivision boundaries will be determined by Neighborhood Launch Assemblies in each Census Tract area.
 The Congress of Directors may propose changes to Neighborhood Assembly boundaries and minimum/maximum population thresholds for Neighborhood Assemblies.
 Proposals will be voted on at the Neighborhood Assemblies during the annual City Budget Vote described below.

 (3) Public Notification